 This is achieved through exposure to a wide variety of fiction, non-fiction and poetry.
 Each week children have the opportunity to explore texts through Shared, Guided and Independent Reading sessions, using a range of Reading Domains.
 Children progress through the Book Bands in order to develop fluency and resilience when reading, building on and applying these skills to understand what they read.

-The Reading Recovery intervention is also well established in the school, which gives pupils who are struggling with their reading a daily lesson (delivered by highly trained teachers) over a given period in order for them to catch up with their peers.
+Reading Recovery style - intervention is also well established in the school, which gives pupils who are struggling with their reading a daily lesson (delivered by highly trained teachers) over a given period in order for them to catch up with their peers.
 Other reading interventions implemented across the school include Every Child a Reader, Better Reading Partnerships and the Inference Intervention.

 All pupils have a book bag and are encouraged to choose a home reader every week.
-These are leveled using Book Bands; older children can choose a non-banded book when they are ready.
+These are levelled using Book Bands and older children can choose a non-banded book when they are ready.
 Children can also select a library book weekly too. .
-There is a wide selection in school including graphic novels, non-fiction, poetry and genre-based narratives.
-Each class has a slot to visit the library every week; Mrs Powell also runs a Library Club every lunchtime for children to read for fun, use iPads or to complete homework.
+There is a good selection in school including graphic novels, non-fiction, poetry and genre-based narratives.
+Each class has a slot to visit the library every week to change books and to have shared reading time.

 Speaking and Listening